NateJacobs/User-Access-Expiration/readme.md

-# User Activation Email #
+# User Access Expiration #

 **Contributors:** NateJacobs
-**Tags:** user, registration, activation, email
+**Tags:** user, access, expiration
 **Requires at least:** 3.5
-**Tested up to:** 3.8
+**Tested up to:** 4.1
-**Stable tag:** 1.1
+**Stable tag:** 1.2

-Require users to enter an activation code to access the site the first time.
-The activation code is emailed upon user registration.
+A user's access to a site is disabled after a specified number of days.
+The admin can set the number of days since registration to deny access.

 ## Description ##

-Adds an activation code to the new user email sent once a user registers.
-The user must enter this activation code in addition to a username and password to log in successfully the first time.
-A 10 character activation code is added to the user meta when the user is registered.

-The administrator may reset the activation code or enter a new one from the users profile page.

-This plugin does not currently work with multi-site.
-Multi-site uses an activation key system for new registrations already.
+Expires a user's access to a site after a specified number of days.
+It uses the user registered date/time and an admin configured number of days to determine when to expire the users access.
+The administrator can restore a user's access from the user's profile page.

+There is a filter available for developers to hook into and alter the expiration date of a specific user on the fly during authentication.
+The filter uae_expiration_date passes the current expiration date and the WP_User object.

 ## Installation ##